 - Hatchet — Brian learns to survive the breakup of his parents marriage and his feeling of being isolated after he leaves home in a plane that crashes in the bush and leaves him literally isolated.
 Having experienced physically what he at first felt emotionally, he returns home with knowledge of his inner strength.

-- Holes — A stay at a dangerous juvenile detention center gives Stanley Yelnats a completely new understanding of himself and the home and family he finally returns to.
+- Holes — A stay at a dangerous juvenile detention centre gives Stanley Yelnats a completely new understanding of himself and the home and family he finally returns to.

 - The Amber Spyglass — The two main characters return not merely to the homes but also tot he home worlds they each left earlier.
 In between, they learn much about why home might be a good place to be.

-- Joey Pigza Loses Control — almost exactly replicates the pattern of Where the Wild Things Are.
-Joey takes a real voyage into the wildness of his father’s and his own hyperactive disorder, a voyage that ends when Joey decides he wants to return to the comfort of life with his mother.
+- Joey Pigza Loses Control — Almost exactly replicates the pattern of Where the Wild Things Are.
+Joey takes a real voyage into the wildness of his father’s and his own hyperactive disorder.
+The voyage ends when Joey decides he wants to return to the comfort of life with his mother.

 Sometimes, instead of a child leaving home to confront danger, writers describe a child’s bedroom or home invaded by something that clearly belongs elsewhere.
 In most of these stories the child is happy to have the calm restored at the end.

 - Where The Wild Things Are — the forest clearly belongs elsewhere